AlessiaPivotto/ComputerVision/README.md

 # 🤖Computer Vision👀

 Hello world!
 Here you'll find e comprehensive recap of the Computer Vision course held by Prof. Conci at the University of Trento.
-The document covers pretty much all the topics discussed in class and it's a great way to prepare for the exam, the order of the topics is structured in a way that follows the course's progression.
+The document covers pretty much all the topics discussed in class and it's a great source to prepare for the exam, the order of the topics is structured in a way that follows the course's progression.